 Grandma Trish (see Our Story) loved to make cards.
 She handcrafted many beautiful greetings, Christmas cards, and birthday well wishes, sending joy to friends and family over the years.
 Even after she was no longer making cards in her later days living with Alzheimer’s, she continued to save pretty pieces of paper and bits of colorfully patterned cardstock that came across her path.

 Did she save items out of habit?
 Or did she not remember that she no longer made cards?
 Or was it simply for pure enjoyment that this little artful stash grew in secret?
 Perhaps it was a bit of all three, but the result is that she left a lovely collection of papers and cardstock.
 Trish’s youngest granddaughter, Eileen, also a budding card maker, fashioned into greeting cards for a fundraiser for Songs & Smiles.
-(The cards are available in our Facebook Shop.
-Update on August 11 … only five cards now remaining.)

 If you have a friend or family member who is living with Alzheimer’s, take a few minutes today to send them a card.